Grants Awarded to Aid Coastal Communities in the Caribbean

 In Dominica and Saint Vincent and the Grenadines, Florida Sea Grant, an affiliate of the University of Florida, will work with local fisher cooperatives to develop and test the effectiveness of best management practices for fish aggregation devices (FAD).
 FADs are man-made structures that float on or just below the surface of the water and, if well managed, create safe habitats for fish and more productive fishing areas.

 Also in the Grenadines, Sustainable Grenadines, Inc. will work with fishermen to strengthen fishing associations, raise their awareness of sustainable fisheries practices and adopt the use of lobster pots as an alternative to trammel nets, which cause extensive habitat destruction by indiscriminately entangling a wide variety of marine organisms.

 Counterpart has worked in coastal communities around the world since its beginnings as the Foundation for the South Pacific in 1965.
 Recognizing that effective natural resource management requires an understanding of the relationship between ecosystems, communities and economies, Counterpart applies science-based methodologies to identify culturally-sensitive and economically viable conservation and restoration interventions across marine ecosystems.

 Counterpart is proud to welcome these new partners and to continue its support for coastal communities and their environments.
 Counterpart’s role as a catalyst, champion and technical resource is helping these at-risk communities plan for and create a better future.

 Counterpart International helps people build better lives and more durable futures, community by community.
 For 50 years, Counterpart has been an innovator, changing the way people look at, and solve, global development challenges.
-This year alone, Counterpart is working with 150,000 leaders – including women and youth – and more than 3,000 local organizations in 25 countries around the world.
+Today, we are working with more than 3,500 local organizations, and more than 150,000 leaders -- including women and youth -- in 27 countries around the world.
 Learn more at www.counterpart.org.